DawsonTalks/Personal-Website/README.md

 For the Spotify & Discord features to work, you must join the Lanyard server on Discord.
 Click [here](https://discord.gg/7awUJEfJ5c) to join.
 You will also need to add your user ID in assets/backend/lanyard.js for the script to work.

-Thank you to @UpbeatBenne for his CORS-anywhere proxy that allows the connection to work in the first place.
+Thank you to [@UpBeatBenne](https://github.com/UpBeatBenne) for his CORS-anywhere proxy that allows the connection to work in the first place.